Senior Leadership Team

 Bernadette Lottman is the Business Operations Director.
 Ms. Lottman joined The Summit in 2010 as controller.
 Prior to joining The Summit, she worked in public accounting and has held various financial roles in construction and service firms.
 She has a Bachelor of Science in Business Administration from the University of Dayton and is a certified public accountant.
 Contact her via email or call (513) 871-4700 ext.
 301.

-Kirstin Pesola McEachern Ph.D. is Curriculum and Instruction Director at The Summit.
-In this role, she oversees development of curriculum across grade levels K-12 and across all subject areas.
+Kirstin Pesola McEachern Ph.D. is Assistant Head of School for Academic Affairs and Diversity & Inclusion Coordinator at The Summit.
+As Curriculum and Instruction Director, she oversees development of curriculum across grade levels K-12 and across all subject areas.
 Dr. McEachern assists in the planning, leadership and execution of periodic curriculum reviews, and she ensures all teachers are following best instructional practice.
+As Director and Diversity & Inclusion Director, she works with educational directors to plan faculty professional development to execute D&I principles in the classroom, and she works with the D&I committees in the Middle and Upper School to support their work.
 She came to The Summit in 2015 with 19 prior years in education.
 She has served as assistant principal of academics, a middle and upper school English teacher, middle school writing lab director and school newspaper moderator.
 She was an adjunct professor of English and education courses at Boston College, Loyola Marymount University and Marian Court College.
 She chaired two accreditation committees for the New England Association of Schools and Colleges and Western Association of Schools and Colleges and managed the revision of scope and sequence for a K-12 school.
 She facilitated workshops for New Teacher Academy and was a researcher for the program evaluation and research branch of the Los Angeles Unified School District.
 She worked collaboratively on mixed-methods, a longitudinal research project to examine the connection between teacher preparation and retention, which resulted in two co-authored publications in Teachers College Record and Journal of Education.
 She has a bachelor's degree in English, summa cum laude, from Loyola Marymount University; a master's of teaching degree in English, summa cum laude, University of New Hampshire; and Ph.D, in curriculum and instruction from Boston College.
 She is a member of the American Association of University Women, American Educational Research Association, Association for Supervision and Curriculum Development and Pi Lambda Theta, the National Honor Society of Educators.
 Contact her via email or call (513) 871-4700 ext.
 216.

 Holly Northern is the Technology Director.
 She oversees the work of the Technology Department in support of the widespread use of technology across campus.
 She also oversees the management of our Portal, which provides an important avenue of communication among students and their parents with faculty and staff.
 Mrs. Northern has a bachelor's degree in English from Xavier University and multiple technology certifications.
 She has served in various technology roles, from support to management at St. Xavier High School, Productivity Point International and Clinton Memorial Hospital, prior to starting at The Summit in 2000.
 As Summit's network administrator, Mrs. Northern managed the infrastructure and technical operations for the school.
 She assisted in managing the technology aspects of construction and renovation projects and also assisted annually in the technological aspects of the school's annual online auction.
 She has been involved with Interalliance of Greater Cincinnati, The Women in Technology conference and mentored students in broadcast communications, as well as serving as moderator for the Upper School Ski Club.
 She and her husband, Jason, have given their children Austin '14 and Jordyn '17 the advantage of a Summit education.
 Contact her via email or call 871-4700 ext.
 465.